cdl-geneseo/geneseo-dictionary/S/Sturges-Quad.md

 # Sturges Quad

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Sturges Quad

 Created by  Unknown User (ejr7) on Nov 16, 2012

 n.
 The land in front of the Sturges academic building.&quot;The Suess Spruce is in the Sturges Quad.&quot;EReck, S-Z, 2012